Skip to main content

 © dpa

 With its “Green Deal”, the European Union European Union In 1957, Germany was one of the six founding members of today’s EU, along with France, Italy, Belgium, the Netherlands and Luxembourg.
 The EU is currently made up of 27 states; the euro is the official currency in 20 of them.
 For Germany, European integration forms the basis for peace, security and… Read more › has set itself a far-reaching goal: Europe is to become the first climate-neutral continent by 2050.
-This means that the aim is to emit no more greenhouse gases than the ecosystems are able to absorb naturally.
+The aim is to ensure that no more greenhouse gases are emitted than ecosystems are able to absorb naturally.
 The plan for 2030 is to achieve a reduction of at least 55 percent in net greenhouse gas emissions Greenhouse gas emissions Roughly two thirds of global warming caused by humans (anthropogenic) can be attributed to carbon dioxide emissions.
 The gas is produced when the fossil fuels gas, oil and coal are burned.
 They all contain carbon which combines with atmospheric oxygen to form carbon dioxide.
 In addition to carbon… Read more › compared to 1990.
-The Green Deal also provides for such things as the planting of three billion additional trees by 2030.
+A central role in this will be played by the “Fit for 55” package, which contains concrete measures for reaching this target.
 The aim is to enable future generations to lead a better and healthier life.
-So the project presented by EU Commission President Ursula von der Leyen when she took office in December 2019 is not just a master plan for the next few years: it seeks to modernise Europe in a sustainable and social way over the next three decades.
-It is the Commission’s response to the growing risks confronting EU economies as a result of climate change and species extinction.

 Green technologies as an opportunity

 Sustainability as the principle underlying the European Union European Union In 1957, Germany was one of the six founding members of today’s EU, along with France, Italy, Belgium, the Netherlands and Luxembourg.
 The EU is currently made up of 27 states; the euro is the official currency in 20 of them.
 For Germany, European integration forms the basis for peace, security and… Read more › is not new.
-However, the Green Deal goes even further: It supports and accelerates the restructuring that is already in motion and turns it into a comprehensive concept for the future.
-The plan factors in all areas of the economy and society, from industry, trade, transport and agriculture to biodiversity, our natural heritage, the circular economy, and structural change.
-As key levers in the transformation process, taxation and finances will in future, so the plan, be brought to bear according to green criteria.
+However, the Green Deal goes even further: it supports and accelerates the restructuring that is already in motion and turns it into a comprehensive concept for the future.
+The plan factors in all areas of the economy and society, from industry, trade, transport and agriculture to biodiversity, our natural heritage, the circular economy and structural change.
+As key levers in the transformation process, taxation and finances will in future, so the plan, be designed according to green criteria.